rlevitsky/spr/README.md

 ### Daemontools (runit)

-Copy files from daemontools directory to your service's location.<br>
+Copy files from 'daemontools' directory to your service's location.<br>
 Make sure **'run'** and **'log/run'** files have executable bit set.<br>
 Copy **'spr'** executable to your service directory, make sure 'run' file has a proper path for it.<br>
 Activate as usual with **'ln -s ../spr'**.<br>

 ### Systemd

-Copy service definition file to the user directory:
+Copy service definition file from 'systemd' directory to the user directory:
 ```
 % cp systemd/spr.service ~/.config/systemd/user/
 ```
-Make sure you've stated correct path to the **spr** executable at the **spr.service** definition
+Make sure you've stated correct path to the **spr** executable at the **spr.service** definition file.

 Tell systemd reload configuration, enable and start your service:
 ```